 ANMF Information/Fact Sheets

-- Retention Bonus Information Sheet (Updated 1 September) Specific information on the Retention Bonus: $234.9m will be dispersed as payments to eligible workers in residential care and home care during COVID-19 to help retain them in the workforce.
+- Retention Bonus Information Sheet (Updated 19 November) Specific information on the Aged Care Workforce Retention Bonus: $234.9m will be dispersed as payments to eligible workers in residential care and home care during COVID-19 to help retain them in the workforce.
+The third payment will be paid in January 2021.
+The value of the third payment will be equal to the second payment, unless a variation to funding is requested.

 Surge Workforce Fact Sheets